The Taking of Pelham One Two Three (1974 film): Filming locations

-Matthau, who had one scene in the tunnel, said, "There are bacteria down there that haven't been discovered yet.
-And bugs.
-Big ugly bugs from the planet Uranus.
-They all settled in the New York subway tunnels.
-I saw one bug mug a guy.
-I wasn't down there a long time—but long enough to develop the strangest cold I ever had.
-It stayed in my nose for five days, then went to my throat.
-Finally I woke up one morning with no voice at all, and they had to shut down for the day."

-According to Backstage, the film makers were the first to use a "flash" process developed by Movielab to bring out detail when shooting with low light in the tunnel.
+According to Backstage, the filmmakers were the first to use a "flash" process developed by Movielabs to bring out detail when shooting with low light in the tunnel.
 The process reportedly increased film speed by two stops.
-It allowed the film makers to use fewer lights and generators and cut five days out of the schedule.
+It allowed the filmmakers to use fewer lights and generators, and cut five days out of the schedule.

-At least two R22 trains portrayed Pelham 1-2-3.
-As it enters 28th Street station, the head car is labeled 7339.
+At least two R22 trains portrayed Pelham 123.
+As it enters the 28th Street station, the head car is labeled 7339.
 However, in an early scene at Grand Central, 7339 is seen on the express track across the platform.
 Later, after being cut from the rest of the train, the head car is labeled 7434.
-R22 cars first went into service in April 1957 and the vast majority of the 450 cars were scrapped in 1987.

 After two months in the tunnel, production moved to Filmways Studios at 246 East 127th Street in East Harlem, where a replica of the Transit Authority's Brooklyn control center was constructed.
-Built around 1920 as Cosmopolitan Studios, the facility was leased in 1928 by MGM for sound production and purchased by Filmways in 1959.
-Among later films shot there were Butterfield 8 (1960), The Godfather (1972), The Wiz (1978), and Manhattan (1979).
-The building was demolished in the 1980s.

 The exterior street scenes above the hijacked subway train were filmed at the subway entrance at 28th and Park Avenue South in Manhattan.
 The mayor's residence, Gracie Mansion, was used for exteriors.
-Wave Hill, a nineteenth-century mansion overlooking the Hudson in Riverdale, Bronx, was used for the interior scenes set in Gracie Mansion.
+Wave Hill, a nineteenth-century mansion overlooking the Hudson River in Riverdale, the Bronx, was used for the interior scenes set in Gracie Mansion.

 Music

-The Jerry Fielding and Don Ellis sounding score, composed and conducted by David Shire, "layers explosive horn arrangements and serpentine keyboard riffs over a rhythm section that pits hard-grooving basslines against constantly shifting but always insistent layers of percussion".
+The score, composed and conducted by David Shire, "layers explosive horn arrangements and serpentine keyboard riffs over a rhythm section that pits hard-grooving basslines against constantly shifting but always insistent layers of percussion".
 Shire used the 12-tone composition method to create unusual, somewhat dissonant melodic elements.

-The soundtrack album was the first CD release by Film Score Monthly and was later released by Retrograde Records.
+The soundtrack album was the first CD release by Film Score Monthly and was soon released by Retrograde Records.
 The end titles contain a more expansive arrangement of the theme, courtesy of Shire's wife at the time, Talia Shire, who suggested that he end the score with a more traditional ode to New York.

 Release

-The Taking of Pelham One Two Three was released on October 2, 1974.
+The Taking of Pelham One Two Three was released to theaters on October 2, 1974.